-Osinbajo signs three executive orders - Nigeria Today
+Osinbajo Signs Three Executive Orders - Nigeria Today

+Also, Osinbajo has congratulated former General Overseer of The Foursquare Gospel Church, Dr. Wilson Badejo, who turned 70 today.
+In a statement by his spokesman, Mr. Laolu Akande, Osinbajo also felicitated with all members of the church, friends and family of Rev. Badejo, who has worked assiduously in spreading the gospel to various corners of the country and across the world.”

-Akande noted that “ahead of the signing, the Acting President held an interactive session at the old Banquet Hall of Presidential Villa with all relevant government officials, including ministers, permanent secretaries and heads of departments and agencies among others.
-The session was meant to directly engage government officials who would be implementing the orders and the new instructions.”
+Earlier, the Acting President had participated in an interactive session at the old Banquet Hall of Presidential Villa with all relevant government officials, including some ministers, permanent secretaries and heads of departments and agencies among others.
+The session was meant to directly engage government officials who would be implementing the orders and the new instructions.

+Speaking at the session, Osinbajo emphasized the need for Nigerians to produce and feed themselves.
+He said that the first 60 days target set up by the government for 70 percent effectiveness was achieved and the 30 percent can be achieved through continuous transparency and cooperation of government agencies.

+He said: “I agree that a system of rewarding performance, and punishing malfeasance is key.
+We must work out incentive schemes even as we tighten up sanctions regimes.

 Do you something awesome to share with the world?
 Click here to share